June 24, 2022 – October 23, 2022

 Dinner, breakfast, and a trail lunch are included in full-service nightly rates.
 Beer and wine are available for purchase.
 For guests taking the self-service option, individual meals may be purchased at the lodge.
 Breakfast is served family-style at 8 a.m. sharp.
 Made-to-order trail lunches are available at breakfast.

 Dinner is served at 6 p.m. sharp and includes soup or salad, entrée, and dessert.
+Meals are available “to go” to enjoy at one’s cabin or outside.
 Please notify AMC Contact Service Center if you have food allergies or other dietary needs.

 The lodge is accessible by car year-round.
 Satellite signal and cell phone reception are typically weak and unreliable in the Maine Woods, so we recommend that you do not rely on GPS navigation devices to direct you to the lodge.
 Download and print our detailed instructions to Medawisla Lodge and Cabins.
 Roads are gravel and are active logging roads.
 Logging vehicles have the right of way.
 Conditions can be rough and low clearance vehicles are not recommended.
 All wheel drive is recommended during wet, snowy, or icy conditions.

 The access roads to AMC’s Maine Wilderness Lodges are dirt logging roads subject to the impacts of wet weather conditions, particularly during early spring and late fall.
 Please note that until road grading occurs in these regions, conditions are rough and may not be passable in cars with low ground clearance.
-For up-to-date information, please contact AMC Reservations 603-466-2727 or the AMC Greenville office 207-695-3085.
+For up-to-date information, please contact AMC Contact Service Center 603-466-2727.

 Please note that the access roads are not paved and are subject to washouts and potholes.
 Roads may not be passable by cars with low clearance.
 Please limit your speed to 25 mph, and yield to logging trucks.
 There is no fuel available once you leave the state highways.
 Call in advance for road conditions during spring, fall, or when storms are expected.
 Please allow 6.5 hours driving time if driving from the Boston area, 9.5 hours from the greater NYC area.